-As part of our Kickstarter for Screams Heard ‘Round the World, we offered to write obituaries for donors.
+As part of our Kickstarters for Screams Heard ‘Round the World and Dark Lady Returns, we offered to write obituaries for donors.
 Here are the obituaries for our dearly departed, very much beloved donors.
 If you would like your very own obituary, please visit our store.

 The literary world is in mourning today after the sudden and unexpected passing of Nick Ulanowski.
 After the recent vampire uprising, Nick rallied his community and formed a militia to fight off the ghastly undead.
 Nick co-invented the garlic bomb, a device which, when detonated, sends shrapnel and garlic into the undead.
 Nick had 73 confirmed kills under his belt before being ambushed by a pack of vampires.
 He heroically sacrificed himself so that his squadron could escape to fight another day.
 According to one of his squad mates, his last words were, “Come and get me, you bloodsucking bastards!”
 He was last seen hurling garlic bombs at the swarming undead, laughing with glee as they exploded, killing several vampires before being overwhelmed by the horde.
 In addition to inventing the weapon that will ultimately destroy the undead, Nick was a poet.
 His book, As the Moonlight Shines, is a testament to the human spirit’s triumph over the undead.
 He will be sorely missed.
 In lieu of flowers, please donate garlic to the Vampire Slayers Association.